End of cookies: New marketing strategies

 Collecting data is crucial for better understanding your customers and determining which marketing strategies to implement...
 But it’s even better to use this data directly in advertising platforms!

 For this purpose, most media platforms have developed Conversion APIs, allowing the transmission of any event data.
-This makes it possible to share 100% of the information (online and offline) with media platforms, optimizing advertising algorithms.
+This makes it possible to share 100% of the information (online and offline) with media platforms, optimising advertising algorithms.

 First-party data strategies can help you save a lot of marketing budget!